sh1boot/sh1boot.github.io/_posts/2024-05-24-embedded-web-content.md

 in the documentation?" moments.
 {%endraw%}

-But anyway, here's the template in all its gore:
+But anyway, here's the template in all its bumbling glory:

 <https://github.com/sh1boot/sh1boot.github.io/blob/master/_includes/clickable-embed.liquid>